Employees at Elon Musk’s Twitter brace for layoffs

 In a letter to employees obtained by multiple media outlets, the company said employees would find out by 9 a.m.
 Pacific Standard Time if they had been laid off.
 The email did not say how many people would lose their jobs.

-Several employees tweeted early Friday that they had already lost access to their work accounts.
+Some employees tweeted early Friday that they had already lost access to their work accounts.
+The email to staff said job reductions were “necessary to ensure the company’s success moving forward.”

 Twitter’s roughly 7,500 employees have been expecting layoffs since Musk took the helm of the company.
 Already, the billionaire Tesla CEO has fired top executives, including CEO Parag Agrawal, on his first day as Twitter’s owner.